AztecProtocol/aztec-packages/docs/docs/aztec/developer/wallet-providers/account-abstraction.md

 ### Implementing at protocol vs application layer

-Account abstraction can be implemented at the application layer of a network using smart accounts and meta-transactions.
+Instead of implementing it at the protocol level as in Aztec, account abstraction can be implemented at the application layer of a network using smart accounts and meta-transactions.
 The tx being sent to the network is still an Ethereum tx, but its payload is interpreted as a "transaction execution request" that is validated and run by the smart contract wallet.

 A simple example would be Gnosis Safe (see [_Account Abstraction is NOT coming_](https://safe.mirror.xyz/9KmZjEbFkmI79s28d9xar6JWYrE50F5AHpa5CR12YGI)), where it's the multisig contract responsibility to define when an execution request is valid by checking it carries N out of M signatures, and then executing it.
 [Argent](https://www.argent.xyz/blog/wtf-is-account-abstraction/) has also been working on smart wallets for years, and collaborating with network teams to implement AA natively at the protocol layer.